Marcos de Niza: Background and early career

 Almost nothing is known about the background of Marcos de Niza.
 He was born around 1495 and, as his name indicates, he was from the city of Nice which was then part of the Duchy of Savoy.
-Savoy was historically associated with Italy but many French lived there and contemporaries of Fray Marcos wrote that he was "French by nationality".
+His ethnicity is disputed.
+Bandelier argues that many Frenchmen lived in Nice and believes that Marcos de Niza was one of them on the grounds that in a contemporary account, a letter written by Jeronimo Jimenez de San Esteban, Fray Marcos is described as "French by nationality".
+Other historians believe instead that Marcos de Niza was in fact an Italian, although still a subject of the Duke of Savoy, on the grounds that Nice was an Italian town; some state that he was a man of Piedmontese origins born or based in Nice.
+Discrepancies in the description of people from the Savoyard state are common in historiography, the Duchy of Savoy being an independent state at the crossroads of French and Italian cultures.

-When he joined the Franciscan order in Nice, he followed custom and became known by his first name and place of origin.
-In French he would have been called Frère Marc de Nice but in the service of Spain he came known as Fray Marcos de Niza.
+When he joined the Franciscan order in Nice, he followed customs and became known by his first name and place of origin.
+He is known in French as Frère Marc de Nice and in Italian as Marco da Nizza, but in the service of Spain, he came to be known as Fray Marcos de Niza.
 His surname is unknown.

-In 1530 Marcos travelled to Spain and then went on to the Americas.
+In 1530, Marcos travelled to Spain and then went on to the Americas.
 The details of his early travels in the New World are unclear.
 He may have first landed in Nicaragua but then soon joined Pizarro for the conquest of the Incas.
 According to Bartolomé de las Casas, Marcos later testified to many Spanish atrocities he had witnessed in Peru.
 He also worked in Guatemala and accompanied Pedro de Alvarado to Ecuador.
 Documents show that he was back in Guatemala by 1536 where he testified in a trial involving Alvarado.
 Meanwhile, his superiors must have been pleased with his work for he progressed through the ecclesiastical hierarchy from comisario to custodio and then provincia of the Mexican province.

 In 1537, Marcos wrote to Archbishop Juan de Zumárraga in Mexico City to complain about the atrocities he had witnessed in Peru.
 Zumárraga requested his presence in Mexico City and suggested that Marcos write a report to the king in an effort to prevent further cruelties.
 There is no record of such a letter being written.